 We compared the performance of \method with simple baselines: First, a random walk, which chooses neighboring poses randomly with uniform probabilities.
 Then, we evaluated an alternate version of our model, which we call \method-Entropy, which leverages the first module of our full model to compute occupancy probability in the scene, then selects the next best view as the position that maximizes the Shannon entropy in its field of view.
 The comparison is interesting, since \method-Entropy adapts classic NBV approaches based on information theory to a deep learning framework.
 Figures~\ref{fig:trajectories} and \ref{fig:reconstruction} provide qualitative results.
-Figure~\ref{fig:scene_experiment_coverage} shows the convergence speed of covered surface by \method and our two baselines, for each scene of the dataset.
-Finally, Table~\ref{tab:scene_experiment_auc} reports surface coverage AUC in every scene for each method.
+Figure~\ref{tab:scene_reconstruction} shows the convergence speed of covered surface by \method and our two baselines, averaged on all scenes of the dataset.

 Despite being trained only on ShapeNet 3D models, our method is able to compute meaningful paths around the structures and consistently reach satisfying global coverage.
 Since we focused on building a metric for NBV computation, this experiment is simple and does not implement any further prior from common path planning strategies: For instance, we do not compute distant NBV, nor optimal paths to move from a position to a distant NBV with respect to our volumetric mapping.
 There is no doubt the model could benefit from further strategies inspired by the path planning literature.